ztong-1/cards-nano/README.md

 ## Introduction
-The purpose of this project is to build a tool using Nvidia Jetson Nano that can play the 24 game.
+The purpose of this project is to build a tool using NVIDIA Jetson Nano that can play the 24 game.
 In a 24 game, four cards are placed on the ground facing up and players need to think of an arithmetic way using all four cards in order to reach 24.
 The allowed operation are just plus, minus, multiplication and division.
 Unary operation is not allowed.
 For example, if the four cards are 1,2,3,4, then (1+2+3)*4 would be an acceptable solution.
 The fastest player wins the game.

 This project contains two main part.
 In the first part, an objection detection tool will be built to detect and classify the cards seen by the camera.
 In the second part, if there are four cards detected, then an algorithm will determine if any operation exists to reach 24.
 The first such solution will be the output.